Download eBooks & Wiring Diagrams (FREE)

 Almost there!
 Hiking to Acatenango basecamp

 After lunch, we continued to hike through the forest.
-Eventually the trees became less dense as we climbed higher and higher in altitude.
+Eventually, the trees became less dense as we climbed higher and higher in altitude.
 But we made plenty of rest breaks along the way, roughly every 20-30 minutes.

-By 3:30pm, we arrived at basecamp and got our sleeping arrangement sorted out.
-At Wicho & Charlie’s, they have chairs already set up by a campfire so you can rest your feet while looking over at Fuego Volcano.
+By 3:30 pm, we arrived at basecamp and got our sleeping arrangements sorted out.
+At Wicho & Charlieโ€™s, they have chairs already set up by a campfire so you can rest your feet while looking over at Fuego Volcano.

-Day 1 - Evening - Sunset Hike To Fuego Volcano
+Day 1: Evening โ€“ Sunset Hike to Fuego Volcano

 Sunset at Fuego volcano

-We arrived at the viewing point ridge close to Fuego just before sunset at 6:15pm.
-From this point we could see both the sunset to the west and Fuego right next to us!
-It was cold and windy on the ridge and we stayed for about an hour snapping pictures of Fuego until it was time to leave.
+We arrived at the viewing point ridge close to Fuego just before sunset at 6:15 pm.
+From this point, we could see both the sunset to the west and Fuego right next to us!
+It was cold and windy on the ridge, and we stayed for about an hour snapping pictures of Fuego until it was time to leave.

 Wicho & Charlies Acatenango Tour Dinner